Rhubarb Ice Cream

 - Once the cream mixture is scalding hot, pour it into the bowl with the yolks and whisk to combine

 - Return the entire mixture to the saucepan and heat over medium low heat, stirring constantly.
-Cook the custard until it thickens enough to coat the back of a spatula or wooden spoon.
+Cook the custard until it thickens enough to coat the back of a spoon.
 Do not allow it to come to a full boil.
 Remove from the heat and pour back into the bowl from the yolks.

 - Cover the bowl and chill until very cold.
 At least 4-5 hours or over night.